shyams1993/palindrome-checker/README.md

 # palindrome-checker

+Palindrome is a type of word that equals the same word even if reversed
+Examples: Malayalam, Amma, Appa etc

 Python program to check if the given string is a palindrome or not

+Algorithm:

 #Get the input string to check
 #convert the input into a list and store it in name1